HomeLists › Social Impact

 Latin America and the Caribbean loses or wastes approximately 127 million tons of food per year, and the restaurant is the only link in the chain where loss can be measured plate by plate and corrected within the same shift.
 The seven keys below, ranked by measurable impact in tons of avoided Food Loss and Waste (FLW), show that software-assisted menu engineering — not generic awareness campaigns — is the mechanism that turns the SDG 12.3 target and the IDB #SinDesperdicio initiative into a reduced, auditable urban organic waste figure.
 Masterestaurant S.A.S., as the model's technology ally, operates the Recipe Generator that instruments this translation at the SME level.

-Each key indicates the operation size and budget for which it performs best, and where it is not the immediate priority.
-That segmentation is what multilateral banking program officers use to decide where to allocate incentives and technical assistance: not every restaurant SME needs all seven keys on day one, but every SME seeking climate certification or incentives must show verifiable progress on at least three of them.
+Each key states where it performs and where it can wait.
+That segmentation guides multilateral program officers when they allocate incentives and technical assistance.
+No restaurant SME needs all seven at once; any SME chasing certification or a climate incentive must show verifiable progress on three at minimum.

-The reference framework is twofold: SDG target 12.3, which calls for halving per capita food waste at the retail and consumer level by 2030; and the IDB #SinDesperdicio initiative, which finances and documents replicable solutions across the region's gastronomic value chain.
-Diego F. Parra has documented, together with Masterestaurant, the application of these seven keys across operations in several LAC countries between 2024 and 2026.
+The framework is twofold.
+SDG target 12.3 asks retail and consumer food waste per capita to halve by 2030.
+And the IDB finances and documents, through #SinDesperdicio, replicable solutions for the region's gastronomic chain.
+Diego F. Parra, together with Masterestaurant, documented these seven keys in operations across several LAC countries between 2024 and 2026.

 Side-by-side comparison